Salaamun alaykum, dear readers!

 Some people may question why God would want to send a new messenger if the Quran is already complete.

-- The second reason is that if most Muslims are practicing and teaching Islam the wrong way, it would not be unusual if God sends a messenger as a mercy to the people, to show them the correct way that they should be practicing and teaching Islam (with the Quran alone).
+- The second reason is that if most Muslims are practicing and teaching Islam the wrong way, then it makes absolute sense for God to send a new messenger as a mercy to the people, to get them on the right track and to establish the truth that the Quran alone is the correct way to practice Islam.

 Rashad’s Message